 The benefit of web apps is that development costs and the time required for distribution are reduced.
 These types of applications are developed and tested only once for use on multiple platforms.
 Once tested, the application is ready for use on iOS, Android and Windows.
 In addition, the time required to deliver your business idea via a web application tends to be minimal.
 Once developed and distributed, the same look and feel can be applied to versions of the application designed for different platforms.
 In addition, any bug fixes or modifications can be done bypassing tedious and time-consuming routine of re-submitting the application to different marketplaces as Apple AppStore, Google Play, Microsoft Windows Store.

-There are a few disadvantages for web apps.
-In many cases web applications require Internet connections to function.
+There are a few disadvantages of web apps.
+In many cases, web applications require Internet connections to function.
 These applications also can’t make use of the full range of available sensors, cameras and other native features now available on many mobiles.
 Further, performance and UI consistency of these applications are also weak points.

-Hybrid applications are basically web applications with the capacity to natively access hardware-related cell phone features, such as GPS, gestures, cameras, and contacts.
-Because development of this type of application assumes that the major task is web development and the minor task is native development, they are referred to as hybrid apps.
-In my experience the hybrid ratio is normally about 70% web development to 30% native development for a mobile application.
+Hybrid applications are basically web applications with the capacity to natively access hardware-related cell phones features, such as GPS, gestures, cameras, and contacts.
+Because the development of this type of application assumes that the major task is web development and the minor task is native development, they are referred to as hybrid apps.
+In my experience, the hybrid ratio is normally about 70% web development to 30% native development for a mobile application.